munas-git/CODM-Review-Analysis-and-Predictions/README.md

 Finally, creating web app for the model and hosting online

 ### Steps involved
-- Scraping data (Review and rating)
+- Scraping data (Reviews and corresponding rating)
-- Converting scraped data in data frame and saving as csv
+- Converting scraped data into data frame and saving as csv
 - Sentiment analysis (NLP)
 - Training of ML model for classification with processed data
 - Build web app: Front end with HTML & CSS, Back-end with Python (Flask)